uzaymacar/blackjack-with-gui/README.md

+# BLACKJACK GAME WITH GUI

 This project was done by Ongun Uzay Macar as a final project for Advanced Programming (high school class) in January 2016 in the guidance of Cengiz Agalar.
+It is the Java implementation of the popular card game BlackJack supplemented with a graphical user interface.

 SCREENSHOTS:
 ![Screenshot](screenshots/mainpage.png)